 MORNING YOGA, Slow Jams Level II

 Originally from Mexico, City, Adi is a small town girl at heart, and she is happy to have landed in Taos!
-Enthusiasm to live your life is contagious around Adi, her passion connects people to their own joyful potential, cultivating purpose, insight and self love, developing the seed of curiosity that empowers transformation creating sustainable change.
+Enthusiasm to live your life is contagious around Adi.
+Her passion connects people to their own joyful potential, cultivating purpose, insight and self love, developing the seed of curiosity that empowers transformation creating sustainable change.
 Adi’s core offerings are based on Bhakti Yoga (yoga of service), making her community her focus to grow together.
-She has been teaching yoga since 2008, after completion her 200 YTT at Green Mountain Yoga (now Maytri Yoga).
+An E-RYT 200, Adi has been teaching yoga since 2008, after completion her 200 YTT at Green Mountain Yoga (now Maytri Yoga).
 She is certified in Adaptive Yoga from Samadhi Center for Yoga.
 She received her Kids Yoga For Young Warriors from Christan Bakken.

 Member of the Asana Connect Faculty YTT 200 -Since 2014